 Fisher argued that the sufficient statistic extracts all of the information in the data relevant to estimating the parameters.
 If y is sufficient and w is the whole data and we write joint equals marginal times conditional only the marginal depends on the parameters.
 So Fisher argued that we should use that marginal to estimate parameters, because the conditional does not involve the parameters and hence has nothing to do with them.
+Fisher's argument was later dubbed the sufficiency principle: statistical inference should only depend on the data through the sufficient statistics.

-$$f{\theta}(w,y) = f(w \mid y) f{\theta}(y),$$
+$$f{\theta}(w, y) = f(w \mid y) f{\theta}(y),$$